JoseNoriegaa/node-m-c-hw3/README.md

 # Pizza delivery - APP

-This is the homework assignment 3 of the course "[Node JS masterClass](https://pirple.thinkific.com/courses/the-nodejs-master-class)".
+This is the homework assignment 3 of the course "[Node JS Master Class](https://pirple.thinkific.com/courses/the-nodejs-master-class)".

 These are some features that I considered to make the project:
 - ECMAScript 6